 Location: H822+5R9, Provincia de Guanacaste, Coco, Costa Rica|

-As one of the most famous landmarks in Costa Rica, this church is instantly recognizable from its vividly bright red doors, with gold trim.
+As one of the most notable points of interest in Costa Rica, this church is instantly recognizable from its vividly bright red doors with gold trim.
 It can be seen from miles away in any direction.

 As you walk closer to the building, these big red doors dominate your vision and serve as a warm welcome into this beautiful island country!